Daveigh Chase

-Daveigh Elizabeth Chase (/dəˈveɪ/ də-VAY; née Chase-Schwallier; born July 24, 1990) is an American actress, singer, and model.
+Daveigh Elizabeth Chase (/dəˈveɪ/ də-VAY; née Chase-Schwallier; born July 24, 1990) is an American actress.
 She began her career appearing in minor television roles before being cast as Samantha Darko in Richard Kelly's cult film Donnie Darko.
 She would subsequently provide the voices of Chihiro Ogino in the English dub of the Studio Ghibli film Spirited Away, and Lilo Pelekai in the Disney animated feature film Lilo & Stitch and its subsequent franchise, before appearing as Samara Morgan, the child antagonist in the 2002 horror film The Ring.

 Between 2006 and 2011, she played a supporting part in the HBO series Big Love, portraying Rhonda Volmer, a sociopathic teenager raised in a polygamist family.
 In 2009, she reprised her role as Samantha Darko in S. Darko, a sequel to Donnie Darko.
-She appeared in the 2016 horror film Jack Goes Home.
+She also appeared in the 2016 horror film Jack Goes Home, but has not appeared in any roles since then.
+She is reportedly on a hiatus from acting after several brushes with the law, including an arrest for joyriding and drug offences.

 Early life

 Chase was born on July 24, 1990, in Las Vegas, Nevada.
 Her name was changed to Daveigh Elizabeth Chase after her parents, Cathy Chase and John Schwallier, divorced.
 Chase was raised in Albany, Oregon.